 Sensor that detects presence of AC voltage in a power cable 6-11mm in diameter.
 Typically used to monitor 110-240V circuits that are in cables rated to 30 amps.
 This could be power cables that feed server and switch power supplies in the datacenter.
 Industrial or commercial applications include monitoring the power cables of refrigerators, lights, or the monitoring of a circuit past a contact switch for usage monitoring.

 Sensor that detects the presence of AC voltage in a power cable 11-28mm in diameter.
 Typically used in the data center to non-invasively monitor the power feeds for RPDUs or PDU feeds.
 Other applications include large industrial machinery.

-Family of tags that interface with Rack Power Distribution Units (RPDU) produced by various manufacturers.
+Family of tags that interface with select Rack Power Distribution Units (RPDUs) produced by Chatsworth International and Vertiv/Geist.
 The tag utilizes the Ethernet port of the RPDU as its communications interface.

 This tag takes the input of a 4-20mA sensor and supplies the value in its beacons.
 Sensors from other manufactures can be used in conjunction with the R180.
 This allows any third part sensor, HVAC, or industrial machinery with a 4-20mA sensor output to be monitored using the RF Code solution.